cameron5906/buddy-cli/README.md

 ## 📚 Commands

-- `budy info` - Display usage instructions for Buddy CLI
+- `buddy info` - Display usage instructions and current configuration for Buddy CLI
 - `buddy <request>` - Let Buddy handle a task without any supervision *(**WARNING:** be careful!)*
 - `buddy carefully <request>` - Let Buddy handle a task, but with user confirmation for every non-read action
+- `buddy explain <command>` - Get detailed and informative documentation on any command(s) before you run them through your shell
 - `buddy help <request>` - Let Buddy develop a plan for a task and walk you through it step-by-step, providing educational context along the way.
 If issues are encountered, Buddy will help you through it and make sure you know what's going on.
 It will even help you test & validate changes afterwards.
 - `buddy use <feature> [...arguments]` - Enable Buddy to use a specific model or extra feature when working on tasks